 Coming off very well are animated swirls of lights and similar zip-zapping UFOs, all created by Peter Kuran, who did all kinds of effects but often concentrated on slick animation work — ray gun blasts, ‘living light.’
 Night shots often add kick lighting to surfaces near the light source.
 The swirling Vortex light effects are less magical in the Daytime, when superimposed over Kuran’s trick widescreen composites of the house.

 Apparently the show came up short in the running time.
 The credits crawl is unusually slow.
 An expendable preamble with a portentous speech puts on the brakes with dull images of star fields and planet views.
 Richard Band’s music score feels more generic than generic, only fitfully adding to the suspense.

 Full Moon Features’ Blu-ray of The Day Time Ended is a mixed bag of a presentation.
 For those of us that never saw the show in widescreen Panavision it belongs on Sci-fi / effects completist lists.
 It also features stop-motion animation, a specialty the young filmmakers made sure to include.
 Few if any stop-motion films ever fall into total obscurity — the fans never abandon them.

 As entertainment the movie lies somewhere between mediocre and adequate, but we were primed for a good presentation.
 Full Moon can’t really deliver full value for that.
 Although Charlie Band kept good materials for his library, Ended was co-owned by Compass International.
-That outfit made a fortune from John Carpenter’s Halloween, and likely abandoned this picture while concentrating on their moneymaking franchise.
+That outfit made a fortune from John Carpenter’s Halloween, and likely abandoned this picture while concentrating on the other moneymaking franchise.
 All that could be located was a 35mm release print.
 It has a few scratches and frame damage around reel breaks, but is otherwise in remarkably good shape.